About

 Who we support

-Adults (18+) across Upstate SC—including those still in church, deconstructing, or no longer religious—who are processing experiences like shaming, control, exclusion, assault, or rigid purity teachings.
+Adults (18+) across Upstate SC who are processing experiences like shaming, control, exclusion, assault, or rigid purity teachings.
+That includes people still in church, people deconstructing, and people no longer religious.

 Our Values